michalantolik/midas/README.md

 ## To do

+- Draw high level architecture diagrams
-- Unit tests
+- Write unit tests
-- Azure Deployment
+- Deploy to Azure